scholtz-gnome/mars-rover/README.md

 A group of rovers are being deployed on the surface of Mars by NASA.
 Given the extent of the plateau and a set of instructions, these rovers will scan the surrounding landscape for any form of life.
 What will they find?

 ## Setting Up Mars Rover
+This challenge was completed using JavaScript in Node.js.
 The packages required in this challenge are `"jest"` and `"prompt-sync"`.
 After cloning this repo, run `npm install` to install the required modules.

 The code is found in the `src/` directory.
 The solution is found in `index.js`. `app.js` contains the terminal interface and `index.test.js` contains the automated unit tests for `index.js`.